connorrichert/anorlondo-enterprise-simulation/README.md

 I initially encountered an issue with username/password errors, as well as network connectivity quirks with VirtualBox host-only adapters

 After troubleshooting (matching NetBIOS names, verifying DNS, clearing cached security tokens), the client successfully joined the domain.
-Logging in as **GwynAdmin** confirmed that the group policies were applied.
+Logging in as GwynAdmin, I confirmed that the group policies were applied.

 ---

 ## File Share & Access Management

-On **the domain controller**, I created a shared folder (and subfolders for each department).
+On the domain controller, I created a shared folder (and subfolders for each department).
 I named it C:\Shared and started setting permissions.

 <img width="1182" height="856" alt="shareddriveyay" src="https://github.com/user-attachments/assets/48d6c6bf-b03f-4fff-a9fa-3353ca636d67" />